dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

  a) the organisation unit will be the same as the user is reporting for, during the enrollment and

- b) all these events will be part of the current enrollment.
+ b) all the events will be part of the current enrollment.

 Based on configuration, the status of the auto generated event can either be ACTIVE or SCHEDULE.